-- 7.4 Make the use, pattern, and arrangement of secondary materials compatible with the character of the district. - 7.5 Avoid windowless walls visible from a street, unless such walls are a character-defining feature of the historic district.
+7.4 Make the use, pattern, and arrangement of

+7.5 Avoid windowless walls visible from a street, unless such walls are a character-defining feature of the historic district.

 Windows and Doors

 - 8.1 Design street-facing facades to have similar window and door opening patterns as nearby contributing buildings. - 8.2 Select windows that are compatible with nearby contributing buildings in terms of size, configuration, and profile. - 8.3 For rear buildings, match the style, proportions, and materials of the windows to the primary building's style and design. - 8.4 Locate front doors of new primary buildings so that they are visible from the street, unless another entrance location is a character-defining feature of the historic district. - 8.5 Match the style, proportions, and materials of the front door to the building's style and design.